 1. Right to Access

-Individuals have the right to access their personal data and request details on how it is being processed.
+Patients are entitled to access their data and to demand information about the way it is used.
 As a business, you must provide:

-- A copy of the data: Upon request, individuals should receive a copy of their personal data.
+- Copy of data: With a request, a person should be provided with a copy of his/her data.

-- Information on processing activities: Details about the purpose, legal basis, and recipients of the data must be shared.
+- Information on the processing activities: The purpose, basis, and recipients of the information must also be informed.

 2. Right to Rectification

-Individuals can request corrections or updates to their personal data if it is inaccurate or incomplete.
+Individuals may demand the corrections or updating of their information in case it is faulty or incomplete.
 You must:

 - Respond Promptly: Make the necessary changes without undue delay.